Council tax is a locally set tax that is based on the value of your property at April 1991.

 We know times are tough and we know your council tax is one of the biggest bills you receive each year.
 Like councils across the country we're facing up to some really difficult choices that will prevent us asking you to dig even deeper to pay for your council services.

-We are making sure services are delivered fairly across the whole of Derbyshire and we will continue to work hard to make your council tax go further so you get even better value for money.
+We're making sure services are delivered fairly across the whole of Derbyshire and we'll continue to work hard to make your council tax go further so you get even better value for money.

 What we promise is that you get: